 How To Declutter A Room In Your Home

 When you want to declutter your entire home room by room, the best place to start is where you will see the most benefit for you and your family.

 First thing is first…how you declutter a room in one area of your home will be the same as it is in another area of your home.

 Maybe where you start is an entry way that will help you get out the door faster with your kids in tow.
 Or maybe the place you should start decluttering is the disaster of a dining room that is piled high with items you have forgotten about.

 Regardless of which room you decide to start with, make sure it is a room that will make you feel like you have accomplished something great…that way, you will have the good feelings and motivation to keep going on to the next room you want to declutter.

-And being a mom, I want to make sure I state this comment in bold…We are not trying to create perfection!
+I want to make sure I state this comment in bold…We are not trying to create perfection!